seontechnologies/seon-android-sdk-public/README.md

 ## Changelog

+#### 5.0.2
+- Fixed an issue where some older devices couldn't generate a fingerprint
+- Fixed an issue with Bluestacks emulator

 #### 5.0.1
 - Improved error handling
 - Bugfixes

 #### 5.0.0
 _**Breaking changes:** The newly computed device hash won't be compatible with previous versions_
 - Improved device hash persistence and accuracy
 - Minor fixes and improvements

+#### 4.1.2
+- Fixed an issue where some older devices couldn't generate a fingerprint

 #### 4.1.1
 - Fixed an issue with the latest emulator detection changes